espressif/esp-faq/docs/en/software-framework/ble-bt.rst

   - | Configure external 32.768 kHz crystal as RTC clock source :| ``menuconfig`` > ``Component config`` > ``ESP32-specific`` > ``RTC clock source (External 32 kHz crystal)[*] Additional current for external 32 kHz crystal``

   .. note:: The "additional current" option is a workaround for a hardware issue on ESP32 that the crystal can fail in oscillating.
 Please enable this option when you use external 32 kHz crystal.
-This hardware issue will be resolved in the next ECO chip.
+This hardware issue will be resolved in the next chip revision.

   - | Enable Bluetooth modem sleep with external 32.768kHz crystal as low power clock :| ``menuconfig`` > ``Component config`` > ``Bluetooth`` > ``Bluetooth controller`` > ``MODEM SLEEP Options`` > ``[*] Bluetooth modem sleep``